About

 It’s STEM Friday!
 (STEM is Science, Technology, Engineering, and Mathematics)

-A. No. For many years, posts shared on both STEM Friday blogs came from the home blogs of different STEM Friday bloggers.
+In October 2018, the STEM Friday bloggers moved to this new ad-free site.
 As new social media was created, however, people migrated to those new platforms and stopped blogging.

 Anastasia Suen is a bookstore affiliate for Amazon and Bookshop.